 How to Duplicate a Page in WordPress

-A page duplication plugin should act like a copy machine for your site — give it a post or a page, and it will generate an identical version for you in seconds.
+A page duplication plugin should act like a copy machine for your site — give it a post or a page, and it will generate an identical version.
 These plugins also allow you to change the copy settings if you need.

-I’ll walk through the steps to duplicating your content with two go-to plugins, Yoast Duplicate Post and Duplicate Page.
-Both are popular, well-reviewed, and integrate right into your WordPress dashboard.
-Let’s start with Yoast’s plugin.
+I’ll walk through the steps to duplicate your content with two plugins: Yoast Duplicate Post and Duplicate Page.
+Both are popular, well-rated, and integrate right into your WordPress dashboard.
+Let’s start with Yoast Duplicate Post.

 2. Select Posts > All Posts to clone a post or Pages > All Pages to clone a page.
-This plugin adds two new options when you hover over a post or page listing: Clone and New Draft.
+You’ll notice that this plugin adds two new options when you hover over a post or page listing: Clone and New Draft.

 3. To duplicate a post or page without opening the editor, click Clone.
 This will create a duplicate in the All Posts or All Pages list.

 4. To duplicate a post or page and open this copy in the editor, click New Draft instead.

 Yoast Duplicate Post also allows you to duplicate multiple items at once.
 Under All Posts or All Pages, select the posts/pages you want to copy, then choose Bulk actions > Clone and click Apply.